neilellis/easydeploy/README.md

 This is similar to Upgrade Machines, however instead it uses an existing machine image without creating a new one first.

+### Wire Machines Together

+    ezd -p <profile-file> wire

+This tells each machine in this *profile* of all the machines in the *project/environment* of each others presence so that service discovery can then take place.
+This command knows nothing about your architecture and is simply telling each serf agent in this profile about the machines in this project/environment.

+This command should not need to be run regularly as serf will self-heal itself.
+However it does need to be run after a scale operation at present.

 ## 5. Continuous Deployment

 Continuous deployment is integral to easydeploy, it will assume that you're trying to do this if you're app has `export EASYDEPLOY_STATE="stateless"` set in the `ed.sh`file.
 If it doesn't have this value set then we treat it as stateful and do not attempt to rebuild it automatically.
 Stateless apps are always preferable as gradually accrued unwanted or unexpected state can be deleted at any time.